AdaCore/spark2014/reqs/use-cases/combine-test-and-proof.rst

 #.
 Formally verify the remaining units.
 #.
 SPARK 2014 framework identifies undischarged VCs and assertions (including preconditions and
    postconditions) that failed test.
 #.
-Confirm that each assertion (including preconditions and poostconditions) that is not formally
+Confirm that each assertion (including preconditions and postconditions) that is not formally
    verified is executed during testing and that it is sufficiently covered.
 #.
 Developer fixes all errors, including coverage errors.
 #.
 Repeat until all tests pass and formal verification completes successfully.